Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

-Michael Porter Jr. and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Michael Porter Jr. and the rest of the Denver Nuggets face the Los Angeles Lakers in the NBA Playoffs on Monday, at 8:30 PM ET.

-If you'd like to place a wager on Porter's props, we look at his available ones, providing some stats and trends, below.
+In this article, we look at Porter's available prop bets, providing stats to help you figure out the best wagers to make.

 Michael Porter Jr. Prop Bets vs. the Lakers